oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 Additional recommendations:

-  * Servers on which callbacks are hosted MUST NOT expose open redirectors (see (#open_redirection)).
+  * Web servers on which redirect URIs are hosted MUST NOT expose open redirectors (see (#open_redirection)).
   * Browsers reattach URL fragments to Location redirection URLs only if the URL in the Location header does not already contain a fragment.